saltstack/salt/doc/topics/development/tests/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 It is possible to test custom Salt states and modules using the full power of the Salt
 test framework.
-This enables teams that have invested heavily in customized module
+This enables teams that have invested heavily in customized modules
 for Salt to have access to a full testing and acceptance framework, including
 support for integration tests with a running Salt master and minion.